NINearbyAccessoryConfiguration

 Start a session and share configuration data

 To start a session, the app creates an NISession instance and passes an instance of this class into the session’s run(_:) function.
-After your app sets the session delegate, the system invokes the delegate’s session(_:didGenerateShareableConfigurationData:for:) callback and provides your device’s configuration data.
+For UWB accessories, after your app sets the session delegate, the system invokes the delegate’s session(_:didGenerateShareableConfigurationData:for:) callback and provides your device’s configuration data.

 In iOS 16, you can combine the visual-spatial power of ARKit with the radio sensitivity of the Ultra Wideband (UWB) chips to locate stationary nearby objects with considerable precision.
 To do that, set isCameraAssistanceEnabled to true and optionally provide the interaction session with an ARSession instance through setARSession(_:) before running the session.
 Together, the UWB chip and ARKit’s assistance enable Nearby Interaction to provide the same Precision Finding capabilities present in AirTag.